sparkflows/sparkflows-docs/docs/security/user-group-roles-permissions.rst

    * - apps.view
      - view analytics application

-Project Sharing Permissions
+Role's Permissions
 ----------------

-When a user shares a Project with a Group, the user can given specific perssion on the Project to the members of the Group.
+When a user create a Role, the user can given specific perssion on the Role to the members which has that role.

 .. figure:: ..//_assets/security/permissions.PNG